jddelia/WonderQ/README.md

 `POST: /new/message`

 This endpoint adds a new message into the queue, and it returns { messageId: "id" }.
 Content-Type: application/x-www-form-urlencoded.
-Message is deleted after 8 seconds.
+Message is processed after 8 seconds.

 ### Known Issues